New Zealand: A South Pacific Switzerland?

 Greenhill Lodge.
 Hawke’s Bay.
 An elegant, historic homestead, Greenhill stands in the heart of food and wine country.
 Two suites, two rooms, and one two-bedroom cottage.
 Amenities include a fitness center, outdoor pool, gardens, billiard room, and one restaurant-bar.

 Stonefly Lodge.
 Situated on 150 acres of private forest 50 minutes outside of Nelson, the lodge has been recognized for its environmentally-sensitive development.
 An ideal base from which to explore Abel Tasman, Nelson Lakes, and Kahurangi national parks.
-Four rooms.
+Four rooms and an owner's cottage.
 Amenities include billiards, library, massages, on-site hobby farm, a range of optional activities including fly fishing, and one restaurant-bar.

 Split Apple Retreat.
 A tranquil luxury retreat and spa high above Tasman Bay near Abel Tasman National Park.
 With just three oceanfront suites, this a contemporary lodge is a joy.
 Amenities include a saltwater pool, spa, sauna, fitness center, helipad, and one restaurant-bar.

 Edenhouse.
 Nestled in 50 acres in a valley in the heart of rural Nelson.
 On the property are eight acres of internationally acclaimed, award-winning gardens.
-Two suites in the lodge and one two-bedroom cottage.
+One suite in the lodge and two cottages.
 Amenities include a library, walking trails, helipad, and one restaurant-bar.

 Hapuku Lodge & Treehouses.
 A modern country hotel near the Kaikoura Mountains.
 Two suites and four rooms in the lodge, one one-bedroom apartment in the Olive House, and five one- or two-bedroom tree houses that stand 30 feet off the ground.
 Amenities include a lap pool, sauna, and one restaurant-bar.